-I took a little time clean up, took about eight different photos, and emailed them to my concierge.
+I took a little time to clean up, took about eight different photos, and emailed them to my concierge.
 She called me to confirm receipt (excellent customer service, by the way) and told me I would have that preliminary offer within two days.

 I noticed repeatedly that she kept saying the word “preliminary”, so I asked for an explanation.
-In short, she said, Zillow will evaluate your home based on the pictures, consider the health of your market area and then factor in their “convenience fee”, which is the bomb sitting in your living room about to blow up.
+In short, she said, Zillow will evaluate your home based on the pictures, consider the health of your market area and then factor in their “convenience fee”, which is the grenade sitting in your living room about to blow up.

 At this point, my concierge told me that the next step would be to send out their home inspection service.
 If they found additional deficiencies (old furnace, leaky water heater, a bad roof or other major mechanical failures) she said my offer would be adjusted “accordingly”.